jvc56/MineGCG/README.md

 computing several statistics and the resulting inaccuracies could be misleading and introduce error (or more error anyway) into the leaderboards.

+Contact joshuacastellano7@gmail.com if you think a game was omitted by mistake.

 # Development Team

 RandomRacer is maintained by Joshua Castellano, but many people have suggested new features.
 Contributors